klmmmv/thesis/static/frontmatter.md

 Abstract
 ================================================================================

-Business process management still faces a lot of problems, like the automatized execution of already modeled processes.
+Business process management still faces a lot of problems, such as the automatized execution of already modeled processes.
-In recent research a call for research towards a compiler based virtual machine architecture for business processes was made.
+In recent literature a call for research towards a compiler based virtual machine architecture for business processes was made.
 A general concept has already been developed and is being inspected in this work.
-Further an interdisciplinary research of the crucial foundations for this architecture is presented.
+Furthermore, an interdisciplinary research of the crucial foundations for this architecture is presented.
 For the automatized execution the Abstract State Machine (ASM) method is being exhibited thoroughly, as it is a way to execute algorithms and therefore business processes in a formal way.
-ASMs also enable distributed execution of processes, by using multi-agent ASMs.
+ASMs also enable distributed execution of processes by using multi-agent ASMs.

-The thesis also provides a concept on how to implement such a distributed process across IT infrastructure and therefore business boundaries.
-For the execution a quite new programming language, called Elixir, is being used which runs on the Erlang platform.
+The thesis provides a concept on how to implement such a distributed process across IT infrastructure and thus business boundaries.
+For the execution, a quite new programming language, called Elixir, is being used which runs on the Erlang platform.
 The platform is very promising for being used at the VM backend.

-Though ASMs can be used at the frontend, middleend and backend of the VM architecture, this thesis proposes to only use it in the backend.
-Empirical studies have to be made on the usage of ASMs.
+Concerning the use of ASM, which is applicable for the frontend as well as the middle end and backend, this thesis, however, proposes to only use it in the backend.

 Kurzfassung
 ================================================================================